Places to go, things to do and what to see

 From Paleochora there are buses to Chania, Sougia, Kountoura and Elafonisi.
 Ferries to Gavthos or east along the coast to Sougia, Agia Roumeli and beyond.
 A car or bike can be rented so you can please yourself.
 Walks to Sougia along the E4 coastal path or into the mountains for wonderful views.
 Visit Gialiskari Beach, wander up the Anydri Gorge or visit the ruins at Lissos.

 The main south coastal ferries operate all year but are prone to cancellation during bad weather so it’s better to check the day before if uncertain.
-Services are more frequent with additional destinations during the summer months.
-Ferry timetables and prices for 2023 are to be found here
+Services are more frequent, with additional destinations during the summer months.
+Ferry timetables and prices for 2024/5 are to be found here.

 The renowned beach at Elafonissi is within hiking distance along the E4 coastal path.
 The road is less direct and is a bit of a drive!
 During the summer there is a small ferry which leaves Paleochora around 10:00 and will bring you back from Elafonisi in the afternoon.
 Booking is via Selino Travel in Paleochora.
 There is also a bus to Elafonisi operated by K-Tel